ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

         How frequently Prometheus has to evaluate recording and alerting rules.
 Again, you should be careful of not making this time too short, specially if you are using many or particularly complex rules, or your system's performance could degrade noticeably.

     - `rule_files`\
       List of files that hold the recording or alerting rules to apply on the Prometheus instance.
-The one present in this case is just an example, since this guide's Prometheus setup will not use rules.
+The one present in this case is just an example, since this guide's Prometheus setup does not use rules.

     - `alerting`\
       This section is for configuring the connection to the Alertmanager instances where to send the alerts from this Prometheus instance.
 The configuration block shown in this file is just an example, since this Prometheus setup will not send alerts.